 - Analysts can specify that only sessions in which all meta keys exist are rendered in the chart.

-- The administrator can increase the number of meta values rendered in the Parallel Coordinates Settings in the Administration System view > Investigation panel > Navigate tab.
+- The administrator can increase the number of meta values rendered in the Parallel Coordinates Settings in the ADMIN > System > Investigation panel > Navigate tab.

 RSA Meta Groups for Parallel Coordinates Use Cases